abhinav-jain09/coding-dojo-spring-boot/README.md

 necessary to achieve the goal.

 ### How to deliver the code
+Source code can be downloaded from[Git hub location](https://github.com/abhinav-jain09/coding-dojo-spring-boot.git)

+###To build the source code there run the following command
+-mvn clean install -Denv=docker

+###To make the application up and running run the following command
+-docker-compose up

+Basic troublesoting

+Port are not available error .To kill the port 8080 first we need to find the process id and then kill the process which is running on port lsof -i tcp:8080 -s tcp:listen
+Kill -9

 Please send an email containing your solution with a link to a public repository.